mezera/mrQ/README.md

 # mrQ manual (version 2) #
 mrQ is a software package designed to calculate MR parameters (T1 and PD) using spoiled gradient echo scans (SPGR, FLASH).
-Using T1 and PD maps mrQ enables the evaluation of macromolecular tissue volume (MTV) and the apparent volume of the interacting water protons (VIP) as well as the water-surface interaction rate (SIR).
+Using T1 and PD maps, mrQ performs the evaluation of macromolecular tissue volume (MTV) and the apparent volume of the interacting water protons (VIP) as well as the water-surface interaction rate (SIR).

 The software and the tissue parameters are described in the following article: